Tuugboat/WordleAnalysis/WordleAnalaysis_Writeup.md

 # Results

 The fun stuff!
+All of these tables share a common format: three sets of three columns.
+The first set of three is the long list, judged on the long list.
+The second set is the short list, judged on the short list.
+The last set is the long list, judged on the short list.
+Likely, the columns of interest are the last three, since they give all possible guesses predicting any reasonable result.
+The tables show the top 5 performers, where ties are broken by the other scores: ties in yellow-seeking scores are broken by their green-seeking performance and vice-versa.

 ## Letter-Seeking

-This is our Yellow-Maxing list, separated by scope of the guesses and scope of the possible words.
-The first set is our full list, judged on it’s ability to guess the words in the full list.
-The second set of three is the words in the short list, predicting the short list.
-The last set of three values is for the words in the full list, predicting words in the short list.

 <table>
 <thead>